 Of the over 30 stage set models in the possession of the Bavarian Palace Department, we would like to restore three models this year in order to put them on display in the Ludwig II Museum.

-The donor of the total sum of 2,000 euros for the restoration of one stage set model will be given a preview just before Christmas: this will consist of an exclusive tour of the Bavarian Palace Department’s paper restoration workshop and a prior viewing of the newly restored work of art together with the experts involved.
+The donor of the total sum of 2,000 euros for the restoration of one stage set model will be given a private preview: this will consist of an exclusive tour of the Bavarian Palace Department’s paper restoration workshop and a prior viewing of the newly restored work of art together with the experts involved.

 All donors will be mentioned by name on a small plaque next to the model in the museum.